-Example 19.57.
+Example 20.57.
 Doing the Checkout - extract (6) from PetStore.drl

 '''

-rule "do checkout"
+rule "do checkout" dialect "java" when then doCheckout(frame,

+kcontext.getKieRuntime());end

+out" dialect

-dialect "java"
+"java"

 when

-then
+then doCheckout(frame,

-doCheckout(frame, kcontext.getKieRuntime());
+kcontext.getKieRuntime());

-end

 '''

 The rule "do checkout" has no agenda group set and no auto-focus attribute.
 As such, is is deemed part of the default (MAIN) agenda group.
 This group gets focus by default when all the rules in agenda-groups that explicitly had focus set to them have run their course.